ResidentMario/watsongraph/README.md

 }
 ```

-If you are a developer you may also be interested in reading the [Congitive Insight API documentation](https://watson-api-explorer.mybluemix.net/swagger.html?url=/listings/concept-insights-v2.json#!/graphs/graphLabelSearch).
 Note that outside of the thirty-day trial, high-throughput queries to IBM Bluemix can quickly prove costly, but for
 experimental purposes the free allotment is more than enough.

-Aside from that you will need the `networkx`, `requests`, and `mwviews` packages, all of with are easy to `pip`.

 ## Examples